Skip to content

 ToneBackground tokenWhen to use

-default--color-background-surface-neutral-defaultStandard light content area (page bg, cards, sections).
+neutral--color-background-surface-neutral-defaultStandard light content area (page bg, cards, sections).

 inverse--color-background-surface-inverse-defaultDark/navy promotional or callout areas.